 By the end, I was in mixed minds as to whether I would want to return.
 I think I would have done if my home situation was different.
 I was lucky enough that my full time job let me have 3 months off and then have my position back once I was home (I actually got a promotion!) but I don’t think they would have done it for a 2nd year.

 The experience has given me a great talking point in interviews for jobs, you can some how make it relate to any position!
-Now I’m emigrating to America, I’m hoping the experience will help me finding employment once I’m there too!
+Now I’ve emigrated to America, the experience helped me to find employment here too!

 I travelled with Camp America.
 They made the process easy and circulated you on their HUGE database of camps to hopefully find you the perfect camp.
 For me, the camp I was on was exactly that.
 It was smaller than some camps (staff and camper wise) but it offered everything I could have wanted from a camp.
 The directors were lovely and really made you feel welcome and backed you 100%.
 Camp America aren’t the only option though, there are several other companies that offer the same service.